Types of Scaffolds

 People who work at heights will often talk about and hear about scaffolding safety.
 This is because OSHA has developed regulations and recommendations that employers (who expect employees to work on scaffolds) must follow.
 The aim is to provide detailed guidance on the safe and secure use of scaffolds to minimize the hazards associated with scaffold use.
 It must also be noted that the regulations aim to protect the safety and health of employees involved in erecting, disassembling, moving, operating, repairing, maintaining, or inspecting scaffolds.

-The major hazards associated with scaffolds are falling, being struck by, electrocution, and scaffold collapse.
-Using guardrail systems, toe boards, fall arrest systems, ensuring scaffolds used are designed and build according to specifications, using recommended lumber and other platform materials, ensuring to maintain load capacity limits, undertaking regular inspections, and adopting other recommended safety measures will aid in protecting workers who use scaffolds to complete their work tasks, especially in the construction industry.
+The major hazards associated with scaffolds are falling, struck by, electrocution, and collapse.
+Using guardrail systems, toe boards, and fall arrest systems, ensuring scaffolds used are designed and built according to specifications, using recommended lumber and other platform materials, ensuring to maintain load capacity limits, undertaking regular inspections, and adopting other recommended safety measures will aid in protecting workers who use scaffolds to complete their work tasks, especially in the construction industry.

 However, the subject of scaffolding hazards and safety measures to be adopted is a topic for another article.
 The rest of this article will focus on the different types of suspended and supported scaffolds available for use in various work environments and unique purposes.